70 Kids Cooking Activities: Ways You Can Get Your Child Involved in the Kitchen

 43. Set out the salad dressing

-44. Get out a big spoon/knife to serve the main dish
+44. Get out a large spoon or knife to serve the main dish

 45. Set out plates for the meal

-47. Fill a pot with water if you need to boil noodles
+47. Fill a pot with water for boiling noodles

 48. Open cans